 The #MeToo movement sparked many debates and increased the demand for more problematized perspectives on the issue of sexual harassment and sexual and gender-based violence as explored in The Routledge Handbook of the Politics of the #MeToo Movement (2021, Routledge).
 The Handbook brought together voices from around the globe, providing a rich and multifaceted overview of region-specific as well as general responses to the #MeToo movement.
 A new collection, Re-Imagining Sexual Harassment.
 Perspectives from the Nordic Region (2023, Bristol University Press), offers new understandings of sexual harassment by bringing researchers, writers, and policymakers in the Nordic region into dialogue in an ambitious volume.
 It asks what role juridical frameworks can and should play in prevention and raises questions about how the image of Nordic states – as gender equal, colour blind and with strong welfare systems – affects the work against sexual harassment in the region.

 RIKK – Institute for Gender, Equality and Difference at the University of Iceland, the Swedish Secretariat for Gender Research and NIKK – Nordic Information on Gender invite you to a session with authors and editors engaging with some of the central topics of the two collections.
-The symposium will take place 25 April at the National Museum of Iceland.
+The seminar will take place 25 April at the National Museum of Iceland.
 Come and listen to presentations and dialogues with:

 - Maja Lundqvist, co-editor of Re-Imagining Sexual Harassment.
 Perspectives from the Nordic Region.